Bonbon

 A bonbon, sometimes bon-bon, is a small chocolate confection.
 They are sometimes filled with liqueur or other sweet alcoholic drinks and sold wrapped in colored foil.

 Ingredients

-Through the Western world, bonbons are usually small candies but vary by region in their ingredients, flavours, and shape.
+Throughout the Western world, bonbons are usually small candies but vary by region in their ingredients, flavours, and shape.
 In France, bonbons have been made with a fruit centre, and may contain brittle, nougat, dragée, or caramel.
 Other possible fillings include butterscotch, fondant, fudge, ganache, gianduja, marzipan, praline, and truffle.
+Bonbons made with a fondant centre are specifically called chocolate creams.

 According to French law, a bonbon de chocolat must be at least 25% chocolate and can come in several forms: